potassco/fclingo/README.md

 #show selected/1.
 &show{price/1}.
 ```
-This program configures a bike with a standard frame that has an optional saddlebag.
-For both the standard frame and the optional saddlebag prices are provided, stored in integer variables and then summed up to get the total price.
+This program configures a bike with a frame that has an optional bag.
+For both the frame and the optional bag prices are provided, stored in integer variables and then summed up to get the total price.

 Executing
 ```shell